seanreed1111/sql-recipes/recipes.md

 | South Carolina | 1788-05-23 |
 | Virginia  | 1788-06-25 |
 +----------------+------------+
 Like the problem of finding other paintings by the painter of The Potato Eaters, the statehood problem can be solved by using a user-defined variable and two statements.
 That will always be true when you’re seeking matches for just one particular row in your table.
 Other problems require finding matches for several rows, in which case the two-statement method will not work.
 Suppose that you want to find each pair of states that joined the Union in the same year.
-In this case, the output potentially can include any pair of rows from the states table.
+In this case, the output potentially can include any pair of rows FROM the states table.
 There is no fixed reference value, so you cannot store the reference in a variable.
 A self-join is perfect for this problem: mysql> SELECT YEAR(s1.statehood) AS year,
 -> s1.name AS name1, s1.statehood AS statehood1,
 -> s2.name AS name2, s2.statehood AS statehood2